Discrete $p$-Form Symmetry and Higher Coulomb Phases: Phases of adjusted higher gauge theory

 where, again overloading the notation, \(\rho\colon G\times \mathfrak h \to \mathfrak h\) is the induced action of \(G\) on \(\mathfrak h\).
 Thus, the 2-group centre symmetries are given by the 2-group described by the crossed module

 with trivial structure maps.
 Note that this 2-group is Abelian in the strongest possible sense (i.e.\ all structure maps are trivial) in agreement with the expectation that higher-form symmetries must be Abelian due to the Eckmann--Hilton argument.
-For lack of a better name, we call this the \emph{adjusted centre symmetry 2-group} of $\mathcal{G}$.\footnote{ In fact, since \(\gamma\) is valued in the group \(\operatorname Z(G)\subset G\) whereas \(\gamma\) is valued in \(\operatorname Z(\mathfrak h)\subset\mathfrak h\), this is better regarded as the centre of a differential graded Lie group with body \(G\) and with nonzero-degree coordinates corresponding to \(\mathfrak h\) obtained as a partial linearisation of the 2-group \(\mathcal G\). }
+For lack of a better name, we call this the \emph{adjusted centre symmetry 2-group} of $\mathcal{G}$ \footnote{ In fact, since \(\gamma\) is valued in the group \(\operatorname Z(G)\subset G\) whereas \(\lambda\) is valued in \(\operatorname Z(\mathfrak h)\subset\mathfrak h\), this is better regarded as the centre of a differential graded Lie group with body \(G\) and with nonzero-degree coordinates corresponding to \(\mathfrak h\) obtained as a partial linearization of the 2-group \(\mathcal G\). }.
+Note, although there is the familiar $Z(G)$ factor, $\operatorname Z(\mathcal G)$ has more structure than the typical instances of discrete $p$-form symmetries and arises from a non-Abelian higher gauge theory directly.

+Now, just as the centre symmetry group of Yang--Mills theory is in fact a one-form symmetry valued in a (1-)group, the centre symmetry 2-group of our higher gauge theory is a pair of one-form and two-form symmetries that combine into a 2-group.

+The symmetry topological defects generating the $2$-form center symmetry and the corresponding charged branes are a direct generalisation of the 1-form centre symmetry for Yang--Mills theory.
+In the latter case, symmetry topological defects are co-dimension-2 Gukov--Witten operators that can be regarded equivalently as \eqref{eq:YM_gauge_transformation} and \eqref{eq:non-periodic_gauge} for $\gamma\in Z(G)$ in the conventional centre symmetry language or as a Wilson line operator of a $\mathbb{Z}_N$-valued background 1-connection $A_{\mathbb{Z}_N}$ (see e.g.~\cite{Brennan:2023mmt}).
+The charged objects are the conventional Wilson line operators.

+Analogously, for the 2-group higher gauge theory symmetry, the topological defects are the co-dimension-3 Gukov--Witten-type operators that can be regarded equivalently as \eqref{eq:adjusted_gauge_transform_finite} and \eqref{eq:non-periodic_higher_gauge} for $(\lambda, \gamma)\in Z(\mathcal G)$ in the conventional centre symmetry language or a Wilson surface operator of $\mathbb{Z}_N$-valued background 2-connection, locally $(A_{\mathbb{Z}_N}, B_{\mathbb{Z}_N}$).
+The charged objects are the Wilson surface operators taking values in the 2-group $\mathcal{G}$, given by the path-ordered exponentials of $B$ integrated over a surface and $A$ integrated over the associated boundary in a coherent fashion.
+More precisely, Wilson surface operators are 2-holonomies of the 2-connection (i.e.~locally $B$ and $A$), which are equivalent to the 2-functors from the 2-path groupoid on $M$ to the 2-group $\mathcal{G}$, as described in \cite{Baez:2004in} but where one has to account for the failure of fake flatness using the adjustment, as described in \cite{Kim:2019owc}.